Delanii/learning/Python/testing-playwright/udemy/notes.md

 - the feature file is linked with the test implementation through the `@given`, `@when` and `@then` decorators, like `@when("This seems like a bit of a nonsense)`, which have to match _literally_ with the descriptions in the feature file
 - each decorator has to be assigned to one method, so you have to develop the test structure with the methods dictated by the feature file

+# Jenkins CI/CD

+- running: `jenkins --httpPort=portNumber`, then, the Jenkins dashboard is available on localhost:portNumber
+- it's possible to run tests on the local device -- "General" -> "Advanced" -> "Use custom workspace" and input the absolute folder path of the test suite in the text field
+- in build steps, it's possible to just run shell in the folder selected previously -- add the "Execute shell" step and write the shell command there (`pytest -s --html=report.html`)
+- to parametrize the shell command, go to "General", select "This project is parametrized", then select the parameter type, name, available values and fill in the parameter description.
+The parameter can be referenced in the shell build step like: `pytest -s --browser_name="$browser" --html=report.html` (double-quoted environment variable)
+- scheduling is set up in the "Triggers" section.
+The "Build periodically" option accepts schedule specification as a crontab entry
+- to trigger manually, click "Build now".
+When you click on the running build, you can inspect the console in the "Console output"